Jason Washburn: Professional career

 On June 12, 2013, Washburn signed with Cherkaski Mavpy of the Ukrainian Basketball SuperLeague for the 2013–14 season.
 After averaging 14.1 points and 6.3 rebounds per game, he left Cherkaski on February 27, 2014.
 Four days later, he signed a one-month deal with Tsmoki-Minsk of the Belarusian Premier League.

 On May 20, 2014, Washburn signed with Basic-Fit Brussels of the Belgian Ethias League, and that offseason, he joined the Utah Jazz for the 2014 Las Vegas Summer League.
 During the 2014–15 season, he played 27 games with the Belgian outfit, starting six and posting averages of 8.9 points, 3.9 rebounds and 0.8 blocks in 18.7 minutes per game.

 On September 15, 2015, Washburn signed with the Charlotte Hornets.
 However, he was waived on October 23 after appearing in four preseason games.
 On November 3, he signed with Sigal Prishtina of the Kosovo Basketball Superleague.

 In August 2016 Washburn signed with the Yokohama B-Corsairs for the inaugural season of the Japanese B.League.
 He was injured most of the 2017–18 season and missed most of the year.
-On August 21, 2018, Washburn signed with the Romanian club U BT Cluj-Napoca.
+On August 21, 2018, Washburn signed with the Romanian club U-BT Cluj-Napoca.

-Washburn signed with the Niigata Albirex BB on November 5, 2020.
+Washburn signed with the Niigata Albirex on November 5, 2020.

 On August 9, 2022, Washburn signed with the Taoyuan Pilots of the P. LEAGUE+.

+On August 1, 2024, Washburn signed with the New Taipei Kings of the Taiwan Professional Basketball League (TPBL).
+On June 5, 2025, Washburn awarded the Most Valuable Import of the TPBL in 2024–25 season.
+On June 6, Washburn was selected to the All-TPBL First Team in 2024–25 season.
+On August 13, Washburn re-signed with the New Taipei Kings of the Taiwan Professional Basketball League (TPBL).